gem/oq-engine/doc/engine/What's-new.md

-event based ``--lite`` calculators are faster by orders of magnitudes, especially for large calculations, both because of the HDF5 technology and also because they compute the ground motion fields on the fly, thus avoiding the large amount of time wasted in saving/reading large amounts of data, as the old calculators did.
+event based ``--lite`` calculators are faster by orders of magnitudes, especially for large calculations, both because of the HDF5 technology and also because they compute the ground motion fields on the fly, thus avoiding the time wasted in saving/reading large amounts of data, as the old calculators did.
 It is recommended that you start using the ``--lite`` versions of the event based calculators in preference to the engine ones.